DevilDante88/MyCogs/README.md

 * generate a queryable category structure
 * create a "search" screen
+* keep the user password only per single session
 * retrieve image from wikipedia (if possible)

 Known Bugs